 Reducing the runtime from 5 hrs 2 mins to 1 hr 25 mins is a 72% improvement.
 That is a fantastic achievement, truly an impact to be proud of.
 Why describe it as a 475% improvement?
 It just doesn’t make sense to me.

 (And you know, it’s not just Oracle that does that – I see it increasingly in our industry: “By adopting technology X we were able to achieve a 50000X performance increase”.
-I haven’t been able to check all of Violin’s collateral so for all I know we might even do it too.
 Here’s what I think: publish the underlying facts and let them speak for themselves.)

 After leaving Oracle I wrote a blog series called “The History Of Exadata” which outlines how the database machine initially came to the market and describes the underlying hardware and software technologies.